Jsos17/Heritage/README.md

 ### The Flag of East Karelia Image Information

 The image displaying the flag of East Karelia is from the Wikimedia Commons page of the East Karelia flag.
-Image author information can be found on [Wikimedia Commons page of the East Karelia flag](https://commons.wikimedia.org/wiki/File:It%C3%A4karjalaisten_lippu.svg#Licensing).
+Image author is assumed to be Wikipedia user Boris23.
+More image information can be found on [Wikimedia Commons page of the East Karelia flag](https://commons.wikimedia.org/wiki/File:It%C3%A4karjalaisten_lippu.svg#Licensing).

 ### Some Research on the Subject and Other Links for More Information